Mr Edit logo

 Writer's block

-writer's block graphicLike dyslexia, this is something of a modern myth; the idea that one moment you're sitting there merrily thumping your keyboard or happily scribbling away on a sheet of paper, and then—KAPOW!—some mystical force explodes in the middle of your head and all that wonderful prose grinds to a halt right in the middle of a sentence.
+writer's block graphicLike dyslexia, this is something of a modern myth; the idea that one moment you're sitting there merrily thumping your keyboard or happily scribbling away on a sheet of paper, and then—KAPOW!—some mystical force explodes in your head and all that wonderful prose grinds to a halt right in the middle of a sentence.

 I've heard people describe it that way.
 It's as if they were cruising down the fast lane of the literary highway, minding their own business, and unexpectedly ran smack into a fifty thousand word pile up.